In this section

-The South African National Survey of Research and Experimental Development
+- Frequently Asked Questions: South African National Survey on Research & Experimental Development

 What is the purpose of the R&D Survey?

 The Survey collects data annually on financial and human resource inputs into R&D activities performed in-house in South Africa by firms, universities, science councils/public research institutes, government departments, and NPOs.
 Data is used across sectors for planning, monitoring and benchmarking purposes.
 The information it yields is also used by Government to support evidence-informed decision-making on R&D and innovation policy.